Wastewater Treatment Plants

 - Stormwater Outfall Mapping and Inspections – The Authority inspects all stormwater outfalls within the highway right-of-way that are in the NYSDEC designated urbanized areas.
 Inspections are performed at all Authority facilities that have the potential to pollute stormwater based on the equipment located on the site or the operations that are performed there.
 More than 1,100 outfalls are surveyed, inspected, and mapped in GIS.
 The Authority also inspects large diameter culverts for hydraulic and structural condition and has incorporated stormwater inspections into their program.
 The Authority's environmental staff revisits all outfalls that show some evidence of an illicit discharge and will implement appropriate remedial actions if an illicit discharge is determined to exist.

 - Employee Education and Training - During the first year of the MS4 program, extensive Statewide stormwater management training was provided to Authority employees involved with the design, construction, and maintenance of facilities.
-General awareness training was conducted by the Environmental Services Bureau, for more than 200 employees in all Authority Divisions, including managers, supervisors, engineers, and technicians.
-More detailed training on the permit requirements and how they affect operations was provided for approximately 130 designers, environmental specialists, managers, supervisors, and maintenance managers.
+General awareness training was conducted by the Environmental Services Bureau, for employees in all Authority Divisions, including managers, supervisors, engineers, and technicians.
+More detailed training on the permit requirements and how they affect operations was provided for designers, environmental specialists, managers, supervisors, and maintenance managers.
 In addition, training on the requirements of the new General Permit was provided to educate Authority employees, and Post Construction Stormwater Control training was conducted to educate staff on the inspection and maintenance of permanent stormwater controls.
 Training programs are conducted on an annual basis for Authority employees.

 - Facility Evaluation and Prioritization – Authority facilities, including storage areas, toll plazas, service areas and maintenance facilities, have been evaluated to ensure the new stormwater permit requirements were fully integrated into the Authority's BMPs.
 A representative sample of these facilities was visited across the State to review operations and assess the potential environmental impacts that such activities may have on the stormwater discharges.
 Operations that were evaluated included pesticide storage and application, vehicle maintenance, bridge maintenance, highway maintenance activities, right-of-way mowing, fueling operations, restaurant facilities, chemical and petroleum storage, wastewater treatment operations, and material storage.
 BMPs were developed to assist in protecting clean waters.
 Facilities were also evaluated based on their potential to discharge a contaminant of concern to an impaired waterbody.
 Evaluations included 303(d) impaired waterbodies and those facilities that discharge to a Total Maximum Daily Load watershed.
 BMPs and Standard Operating Procedures have been developed to continue to protect these waters.